HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/archival-maps/index.md

 #### Harvard Geospatial Library

-In addition to a catalog of our our map holdings, the Harvard Map Collection also maintains an [online repository for spatial data](https://hgl.harvard.edu/).
+In addition to a catalog of our map holdings, the Harvard Map Collection also maintains an [online repository for spatial data](https://hgl.harvard.edu/).
 This includes point, line, and polygon data such as the census and infrastructure data we have been working with so far.
 It also includes, however, pre-georeferenced versions of many of the maps in our archival special collections.

 Before you decide to georeference a map on your own, you may want to check to see if we already have one that could work for your project!